This layered Chocolate Brownie Cake is sandwiched around creamy peanut butter frosting and smothered in chocolate ganache. Yeah, it’s good.

 So let’s forget about calories and diets and perfectly level cakes and celebrate chocolate and peanut butter day the way it was meant to be celebrated– with complete and utter abandon.
 You with me?

-Be sure to scroll down to enter the giveaway and feast your eyes on all the other incredible chocolate and peanut butter desserts!
+The Giveaway is OVER, but, use the search bar above and feast your eyes on some other incredible chocolate and peanut butter desserts!

 - 1 box fudge brownie mix (make sure it's a family size) plus the eggs, oil, and water called for on the box OR Use your favorite homemade recipe